pudelkoM/RaceChronoBleDevice/README.md

 ![img](images/racechrono.jpg)

+## Achieving high BLE notification throughput

+To achieve high CAN message throughput, the following things should be considered:

+- Choose 2M BLE PHY over 1M or CODED PHY
+- Run freeRTOS CAN and BLE tasks with higher than 0 (IDLE) priority
+- Use a **fast** CAN ARBID filter function
+- Ensure that there are free BLE transmit buffer available before sending (`esp_ble_get_cur_sendable_packets_num`)
+- Set the TX power to a high enough setting, depending on distance to phone
+- Filter out uninteresting CAN ARBIDs in hardware
+- Set BLE MTU higher than message size + 4

 ## Android connection priority / BLE connection interval

 The BLE stack operates on two connection interval values (min, max), which